drmuskangarg/UBIS/README.md

 3. Analysis of the UBIS and baseline techniques over three different dataset for varying Ratio of Training and Testing (RTT) set.
 The experiments show that the reduced set of features is extracted with significantly improved results.

+# Results

+We improved the results with UBIS upto 5.7% and 5.3% of F-measure and Accuracy, respectively.